gtesfaye1/SureStart/Week 1/week_one_reflections.md

 ## Day 5: 02/11/2021

-   - I learned more about CNNs through the jupyter notebook worked on today, code can be found here.
+   - I learned more about CNNs through the jupyter notebook worked on today, code can be found (coming soon).